Ali Pasha of Yanina: Acquisition of Parga

 In 1812, as Napoleon retreated from Russia, Ali Pasha saw an opportunity to seize Parga and sent his son Mukhtar, his nephew Daut Bey, Omer Vrioni, Agos Vasiaris and 6,000 men to lay siege to the island.
 After negotiations failed, Ali's forces captured the outlying village of Agia, massacring and enslaving the population.
 Parga was then besieged by land and sea, although Daut Bey was killed during the attack and was subsequently buried in a mausoleum in full view of the castle of Parga.
 Ali built a fortress at Anthousa to continue his assault, but the Pargians aligned with the British for protection.
 On 22 March 1814, after a brief struggle, the local Pargians took control of the town on behalf of the British, causing the French garrison to retreat and a British garrison to replace them.

 At the Congress of Vienna in 1815, Britain gained control of the Ionian Islands, but Parga's fate was left unresolved.
 Ali accused the Pargians of being a threat to the Ottoman Empire and sought the Sultan's support to gain control.
 In 1817, after lengthy negotiations between the British and the Ottomans, Parga was ceded to Ali in exchange for the Ottomans renouncing their claims to the Ionian Islands.
-As part of the agreement, the British demanded that the Ottomans pay compensation to the inhabitants who wished to leave Parga, but the Ottomans - not inclined to make the payment - offered Parga to Ali should he be willing to pay.
-Most of the Pargians, numbering 3,000-4,000 people, chose to emigrate to Corfu in April 1819 as Ali paid £150,000 in compensation, leaving him to take control of an empty town in May of that year.
-Ali’s acquisition of Parga was his last triumph, but it left him ruling over a volatile region, as internal and external tensions within the empire threatened stability.
-In 1816, Ali married his favourite mistress, Kyra Vassiliki; she had come to Ali years beforehand when she was 12 in an attempt to plead for her father's life, and after he was granted pardon, Kyra was introduced into his harem and was married to Ali years later.
+As part of the agreement, the British demanded that the Ottomans pay compensation to the inhabitants who wished to leave Parga, but the Ottomans—not inclined to make the payment—offered Parga to Ali should he be willing to pay.
+Most of the Pargians, numbering 3,000–4,000 people, chose to emigrate to Corfu in April 1819 as Ali paid £150,000 in compensation, leaving him to take control of an empty town in May of that year.
+Ali's acquisition of Parga was his last triumph, but it left him ruling over a volatile region, as internal and external tensions within the empire threatened stability.
+In 1816, Ali married his favourite mistress, Kyra Vassiliki; she had come to Ali years beforehand when she was 12 in an attempt to plead for her father's life, and after he was granted pardon, Vassiliki was introduced into his harem and was married to Ali years later.